UnvsCom/dependancies-library/README.md

-# Dependancies Library / Archive.
+# Dependancies Library / Educational Resources.

 This is a collection of past dependencies, to be used as educational source material.